tardate/LittleArduinoProjects/README.md

 * [Simple 7-segment common cathode LED display](./playground/Simple7SegmentDisplay)
 * [Variable LED brightness (PWM)](./playground/VariableLED)

+### Stepper Motor Control

+It's common to find the 28BYJ-48 stepper motor and a X113647 Stepper Motor Driver Board in Arduino starter kits.
+However documentation is scant and the board is not exactly compatible with the standard Stepper library.
+This repo includes the [X113647Stepper](https://github.com/tardate/X113647Stepper) library for running the example programs.
+See the [X113647Stepper github page](https://github.com/tardate/X113647Stepper) for details of the library, example programs, and to get custom Fritzing parts for the components.

 ## Up and Running

 Some projects use additional libraries that are included as submodules of this repository.
 For example: